maxnachlinger/classes-and-functions-chat/8-more-concepts/README.md

 the content of an array `[]`.

 ## map()
-Here's a awesome `add()` function which can handle an input of 2 ints:
+Here's an awesome `add()` function which can handle an input of 2 numbers:
 ```javascript
 const add = (a, b) => a + b
 ```